 secretly adopted(53)

-as Megastani government policy the day after the Los Quaidos attack on Megadina.
+as a government policy by the Henna Administration the day after Los Quaidos’ 11/9 attack.
 All seemed fair in their single-minded pursuit of implementing the war, including cherry-picking intelligence, employing terrifying

 scare tactics,(54)

-and intimidated Megastani moderates by accusing them of cowardice or even treason if they opposed the war.
+and intimidating Megastani moderates by accusing them of cowardice or even treason if they opposed the war.

-Perhaps the worst betrayal of the Megastani people came when respected moderate Khalid al-Bawwal gave a forceful, high-tech presentation at the UN Security Council of the Megastani case for war.
-Almost all of what he said was subsequently proved untrue, but it swayed the Security Council and Megastani public opinion
+Perhaps the worst betrayal came when respected Megastani moderate Khalid al-Bawwal gave a forceful, high-tech presentation at the UN Security Council explaining the Megastani case for war.
+Almost all of what he said was subsequently proved to be false, but it swayed the Security Council and Megastani public opinion

 at the time.(55)